PranavBajpai07/PranavBajpai07/README.md

 Senior Full-Stack Engineer and Angular Technical Lead with 6+ years building enterprise-grade logistics and integration platforms.
-Currently leading architecture and delivery at LTIMindtree, Pune.
+Currently leading architecture and delivery at LTM, Pune.

 Currently working on PackIT — a four-microservice enterprise logistics platform built for Scania, comprising a .NET 8 Web API, an Angular 18